jjhaggar/PaletteSwapper/README.md

 # PaletteSwapper
-A simple palette swapper for batch replacing indexed color palettes in png files `PaletteSwapper` is a tool designed to help pixel art artists and video game developers efficiently modify the color palettes of indexed PNG images in bulk.
+A simple palette swapper for batch replacing indexed color palettes in PNG files `PaletteSwapper` is a tool designed to help pixel art artists and video game developers efficiently modify the color palettes of indexed PNG images in bulk.